 Try Before You Buy with the RootsMagic Free Version

-- Automatically search online for records that match relatives
+- It automatically searches online for records that match your relatives.

-- Search your family tree easily with the explorer screen
+- Searching your family tree is a breeze with the explorer screen.

-- Create a wide range of printable reports and charts
+- You have the flexibility to create a wide range of printable reports and charts.

-Downloading RootsMagic Essentials is easy.
-All I needed to do was visit the RootsMagic website, enter my name and email address, and hit the download button.
+Downloading RootsMagic Essentials is a breeze.
+All I had to do was visit the RootsMagic website, provide my name and email address, and click the download button.